Frequently Asked Questions

 If you aren't sure, you can apply as a non-degree seeking student and try a few classes.
 You can take 9 hours before declaring a major.
 Please contact the program advisor to discuss your goals and reasons for wanting to pursue an advanced degree prior to enrolling.

-Usually about 2 years.
-There are many variables that impact program completion that include, number of courses you take each semester, whether or not you take classes in the summer, whether you have transfer credit, or how long it takes you to complete your thesis.
+Usually it takes two years to complete the MSA degree program.
+There are many variables that impact program completion that include, number of courses you take each semester, whether or not you take classes in the summer, whether you have transfer credit, or if you decide to complete a thesis.

 Tuition and fees are established by UNCW at the end of each academic year for the following year.
 Please see the student accounts pages for the most current information.